ratopi/ratopi.github.io/_posts/2024-03-22-erlang-oop.md

 # Is Erlang an OOP language?

-In my opinion yes, because Erlang process are encapsulated elements that change their state due to interchange messages.
+In my opinion yes, because Erlang process are encapsulated elements that change their state due to interchanging messages.

 Some may argue, but OOP has classes.
 In my opinion, classes are defined by functions that start an Erlang process.